 This story made me think about employee engagement and what organizations can do to ensure not just customer satisfaction but employee satisfaction as well.
-Luckily, many companies are now beginning to see the tremendous value that Employee Satisfaction Surveys offer.
+Luckily, more companies are now beginning to see the tremendous value that Employee Satisfaction Surveys offer.
 This is great news considering a Gallup report recently showed organizations with highly engaged employees have nearly four times the growth rate compared to organizations with low engagement scores.
 That data alone is compelling enough to amplify your employee feedback efforts!

 Making a conscious effort to understand what drives employee engagement and satisfaction is a critical component for organizational success.
 Employee Satisfaction Surveys are an ideal tool to help management understand what drives satisfaction and examines the three key drivers that impact the employee’s satisfaction with their employer.
 These drivers all affect the employee’s perception that senior leadership will be open to their ideas and concerns:

 – Rapport with supervisor

 – Pride in the organization